 Ship Your Rowlocks: Put the rowlocks into their sockets taking care to ensure that the leathers are in contact with the rowlocks.

 Ship your Oars: Place the oars in the rowlocks in readiness for pulling.

-Give way together: This instruction will mean to row ahead.
-If possible, the instruction Oars should be given prior to giving the order ‘Give Way Together’ as a warning and in this case rowers should move the oars to the position of the start of the stroke to allow the stroke to start immediately.
-When giving the instruction, the cox should extend the time of saying Give Way so that when Together is said all will know to start immediately.
+Forward to Row: This instruction is given prior to the order ‘Row' as a warning and in this case rowers should move the oars to the position of the start of the stroke to allow the stroke to start immediately.
 If used in combination with the numbers then only those people should row.
 I.e. Nos.
-1 and 3 Give Way will mean the first and third rowers only are to row forwards.
-Alternatively, for only one bank of oars the instruction could be Give Way Port or Give Way Starboard.
+1 and 3 forward to row will mean the first and third rowers only are to row forwards.

 Pull hard: Row strongly.

 Back together: This instruction will mean to row backwards.
 Again the use of hard in combination will mean to row strongly.
 It is possible that on occasion rowers with oars on one side will be rowing in an opposite direction to the others.
 In this case the instruction will be e.g. 1 and 3 Back.
 Alternatively the instructions Back Port or Back Starboard can be given.
 This will make the boat turn quickly in little space.
 It is not usually practicable to give this instruction when the boat is moving quickly through the water in which case the ‘Hold Water’ instruction should be used.
 (See below)